 Flip and cook for an additional 30 seconds on the other side.

 Most people like to eat 2-3 pancakes in a nice short stack.
-To keep pancakes toasty while you cook up your pancakes, turn the oven on warm (the lowest setting).
+To keep pancakes toasty while you cook them, turn the oven on warm (the lowest setting).

 Place cooked pancakes on an oven-safe plate and cover with foil.
 Continue to add cooked pancakes to the warming plate until you are ready to serve.
 Enjoy!